Quick Facts | Answer |

 There is no limit on the maximum security deposit in Texas.
 Many states have a limit on the amount of security deposit that can be collected, but Texas does not.

-Landlords can give tenants the option to pay a monthly fee payable at the same time as rent instead of a security deposit.
+Landlords can give tenants the option to pay a monthly fee payable at the same time as rent, rather than a security deposit.
 The landlord must notify the tenant in writing of:

 If the landlord uses the monthly fee to purchase insurance as protection for the rental, the fee cannot be more than the reasonable cost of obtaining and administering the insurance.
 Furthermore, if the landlord files a claim under the insurance, they can’t charge the tenant for the same damages.